sascha-eisenmann/sascha-eisenmann/src/data/projects/en/aufbau-agile-toolbox.md

 ---
 role: Lead Developer
-title: Entwicklung Agile Toolbox
+title: Agile Toolbox Development
-sector: IT-Beratung
+sector: IT-Consulting
 from: 2020-01-01
 to: 2021-11-30
 tasks:
-  - Auswahl von geeigneten Technologien für die verschiedenen Anwendungsfälle
+  - Selection of suitable technologies for different
-  - Entwurf von ersten Prototypen mit den verantwortlichen Stakeholdern
+  - Design of first prototypes with the responsible stakeholders
-  - Implementierung des Backends mit Spring Boot
+  - Implementation of the backend with Spring Boot
-  - Implementierung des Frontends mit Vue.js
+  - Implementation of the frontend with Vue.js
-  - Mentoring von Junior Entwicklern
+  - Mentoring of junior developers
 tools:
   - Java
   - Spring Boot